Seneca-ICTOER/OPS345v2/docs/Labs/lab6.md

 ## Registering a domain name

+Of course, we don't want people accessing our website to need to use its IP address.
+We want to them to be able to use an easy to read and remember URL.
+For this we are going to use DNS service supplied by Seneca.

 In the web browser, go to [My.Custom.Domain](https://mycustomdomain.senecapolytechnic.ca/) and log in with your Seneca credentials.
-You will be using this to create an A record and map it to the elastic IP of your instance from Lab 3.
+You will be using this to create an A record and map it to the elastic IP of your www instance.
 If you do not have access please **contact your professor** so you can proceed.

 ### Creating an A record